-Continuing our series of the best beaches and luxury hotels around the world, I have picked the top 5 best luxury hotels in the Caribbean.
+In this article, I pick the top 5 best luxury hotels in the Caribbean.

 Set on the beautiful island of Providenciales in the Turks and Caicos Islands, Amanyara (pictured above) is a secluded haven embracing the best elements of the Caribbean.
-It is no secret that Aman Resorts is one of my favourite luxury hotel brands and Amanyara is certainly one of the best luxury hotels in the world.
-You can also read my review of terribly romantic Aman Canal Grande Venice.
+It is no secret that Aman Resorts is one of my favorite luxury hotel brands, and Amanyara is certainly one of the best luxury hotels in the world.
+You can also read our review of terribly romantic Aman Canal Grande Venice.

-You will find some of the best beaches in the world on Turks and Caicos Islands and Amanyara resort is located along the pristine reefs of Northwest Point Marine National Park, acclaimed for some of the world’s best wall and reef diving.
-As you would expect from an Aman hotel, Amanyara feels ultra exclusive and offers a slick escape of silvery-topped pavilions, chic teak terraces, shaded loungers, centred on a huge infinity pool designed using volcanic rock with a conical bar.
-The overall feel is Asia in the Caribbean with a Zen and peaceful feel, many miles away from the jolly and colourful resorts on islands like Jamaica.
+You will find some of the best beaches in the world on Turks and Caicos Islands, and Amanyara resort is located along the pristine reefs of Northwest Point Marine National Park, acclaimed for some of the world’s best wall and reef diving.
+As you would expect from an Aman hotel, Amanyara feels ultra-exclusive and offers a slick escape of silvery-topped pavilions, chic teak terraces, shaded loungers, centered on a huge infinity pool designed using volcanic rock with a conical bar.
+The overall feel is Asia in the Caribbean with a Zen and peaceful feel, many miles away from the jolly and colorful resorts on islands like Jamaica.

 My favourite Four Seasons hotel in the world is Grand-Hotel du Cap-Ferrat, a Four Seasons Hotel which I visited this summer and like so much that I will return next summer.
 The Four Seasons Hampshire is one of my favourite country house hotels in England and the Four Seasons London Park Lane makes the perfect city break as does the gorgeous Four Seasons Hotel The Westcliff, Johannesburg.
 In Hawaii its hard not to love the Four Seasons Wailea on Maui and the Four Seasons Manele Bay on Lanai.

-In December, Sandals unveiled its first five all-inclusive over-the-water villas in in Montego Bay, in the Caribbean.
-These are their first honeymoon style overwater bungalows (pictured above) and each comes with a private pool, Jacuzzi, glass floors, and a personal butler.
+In December, Sandals unveiled its first five all-inclusive over-the-water villas in Montego Bay in the Caribbean.
+These are their first honeymoon style overwater bungalows (pictured above), and each comes with a private pool, Jacuzzi, glass floors, and a personal butler.
 The glass panels in the villas’ floors illuminate at night and show sea life swimming underneath (see picture!).
-The deck boasts not only the small infinity pool but two outdoor showers, an oversized over-the-water hammock, chic white sun loungers and a shaded circular swing chair.
+The deck boasts not only the small infinity pool but two outdoor showers, an oversized over-the-water hammock, chic white sun loungers, and a shaded circular swing chair.
 The villas also have 24/7 room service and two dedicated butlers.

 Sandals Montego Bay Overwater Villas, Jamaica also features in my top 5 best romantic, honeymoon style overwater villas in the Caribbean.

-Once a wild, uninhabited island, now a luxury, whitewashed wellness retreat, Como Parrot Cay is a colourful Caribbean destination for the honeymooning A-list.
-This private Caicos island boutique hotel has an award-winning spa and a mile of unspoilt, uninhabited and unforgettable beach.
-The private island offers over 1,000 unspoilt acres edged with powdery soft beach.
-All rooms and suites have whitewashed interiors furnished with soft, cotton-covered chairs, airy four-poster beds and teak furnishing.
+Once a wild, uninhabited island, now a luxury, whitewashed wellness retreat, Como Parrot Cay is a colorful Caribbean destination for the honeymooning A-list.
+This private Caicos island boutique hotel has an award-winning spa and a mile of unspoiled, uninhabited, and unforgettable beach.
+The private island offers over 1,000 unspoiled acres edged with a powdery soft beach.
+All rooms and suites have whitewashed interiors furnished with soft, cotton-covered chairs, airy four-poster beds, and teak furnishing.
 Private villas have their own pools and direct beach access.